mainio/decidim-module-helsinki_profile/docs/HELSINKI_PROFILE_OVERVIEW.md

 https://github.com/City-of-Helsinki/open-city-profile

 For this module, the tests are using a locally implemented "dummy" version of the GraphQL API that responds to the same queries as the normal API would.
+This module also provides a dummy testing server for easier local testing that does not require setting up the whole Open City Profile application.
+Please see the repository's README for further information.

 #### Sample GraphQL queries